-6.20 Cleaning Material Tank and Sensor Area
+6.19 Cleaning Material Tank and Sensor Area

 The material tank needs to be cleaned every year or as needed for proper operation.
 As the machine is used, material builds up around the tank walls and sensor guard.
 The built up material prevents heat from getting to the fresh material and causes longer heat up times.
 The built up material will also prevent the material temperature sensor from reading as accurately because it becomes insulated from the fresh material.
 The coked material needs to be scraped or chipped from the tank walls.
-The area between the sensor and sensor guard needs be cleaned also for proper temperature sensing.
-An air chisel with various sized blades usually works best to break up the material and remove it from the walls.
-Once the walls and sensor guard areas are cleaned, remove all the loose chunks from the tank, and vacuum out any smaller pieces.
+The area between the sensor and sensor guard needs to be cleaned also for proper temperature sensing.
+An air chisel with various sized blades usually works best to break up the material and remove it from the tank, and vacuum out any smaller pieces.

-6.21 Cleaning the Melter
+6.20 Cleaning the Melter